 PING is another powerful yet flexible Linux disk cloning software based on Partimage, another popular tool for cloning Linux systems.
 It can clone entire hard disk drives as a backup of your system into either a local storage drive or external storage like hard disks or SSDs.
 PING also offers an out-of-the-box toolkit for rescuing system data in case of accidental data erase or hard drive failures.

 - PING is a live Linux distro based on Linux From Scratch (LFS) and leverages Partimage under the hood.

 - Users can deploy this disk cloning software into Remote Installation Servers (PXE/RIS)s for productive backup management.

 - PING supports a massive list of filesystems, including ext2, ext3, ext4, HFS, HFS+, FAT, and NTFS by default.

-- It can be used to clone specific portions of a disk into CD or DVD images.
+- It can be used to clone specific portions of a disk into a CD or DVD image.